Shared configuration for pipelines

 Example - custom value manipulation

-Let’s say that you have a YAML segment with the following contents:
+Let’s say that you have a YAML segment with the following content:

 favorite: